If done right, using real estate business cards and leaving them in the right places can be a great way to generate leads.

 But how could you track a campaign like that?

-Speaking in terms of the 80/20 principle in real estate marketing, you will definitely want to find out over time which places produce the best results.
+Speaking in terms of the 80/20 principle in real estate marketing, you will definitely want to find out which places produce the best results over time.

 Making different versions of business cards for each place you leave them